Minerva Chapter 5 | America Travel- 25 mins

 From there, I headed into the final lap of my trip.
 I flew up to New York.

 I was staying at my sister Grace’s apartment for two weeks and was finally able to experience New York as an adult.
 Trenton arrived the day after me and he was staying for a week as well.
 Our plan was to explore the city, catch up with friends, and spend time as siblings.
 We met up with an old family friend, Ellie, in Booklyn and went thrifting.
 Trenton and I cycled through Central Park and met up with Ayo and Nico again at their apartment up near Columbia.
 It was awesome seeing them again after Costa Rica and meeting all of their friends.
 We also went to Chinatown and I ate some of my favourite American Chinese food: sesame chicken.

 In my downtime I started finishing up my classes for the end of the semester and finals began.
 Grace was busy with work and Trenton left back to Boston.
 I saw more old friends including Eli who I met from a tennis camp, and Mila, a friend from London.
-I spent a night or two up at Columbia at Ayo’s flat, met more of his friends, and they invited me to a fun apartment party.
+I spent a night or two up at Columbia at Ayo’s flat, saw Nico, met more of their friends, and they invited me to a fun apartment party.

 Finally, I cut my trip short.
 I didn’t have the time to make it to Boston and stay with Trenton and Daniyal so I booked my flight back to London on April 21st.
-I needed to get back, finish up my finals, survive through my 10-day quarantine, and do some final preparation to start my internship at Amazon on the 3rd May.
-It was the end of the adventures.
+I needed to get back, finish up my finals, survive through my 10-day quarantine, and do some final preparation to start my internship at Amazon on the 3rd of May.
+It was the end of the adventure.